francois-rd/coma/docs/source/tutorials/intro.rst

 .. note::

-    The :func:`~coma.core.wake.wake` function should always follow the last call to :func:`~coma.core.register.register`. :func:`~coma.core.wake.wake` essentially
+    The :func:`~coma.core.wake.wake` function should always follow the last call to :func:`~coma.core.register.register`.
+Calling :func:`~coma.core.wake.wake`
-    tells ``coma`` "I'm done :func:`~coma.core.register.register`\ ing commands;
+    tells ``coma`` that all commands have been :func:`~coma.core.register.register`\ ed.
-    please invoke whichever one was specified on the command line."
-In this case, :func:`~coma.core.wake.wake` saw that :obj:`greet` was specified on the command line and it invoked the registered command with a matching name.
+    Coma will then attempt to invoke whichever one was specified on the command line.
+In this example, :obj:`greet` was specified on the command line and so the :func:`~coma.core.register.register`\ ed command with that name was invoked.

 In addition to anonymous functions, :obj:`command` can be any Python function:

 .. code-block:: python
-    :linenos:

     import coma